archi-Doc/CrystalData/README.md

         context.AddCrystal<FirstData>(
             new CrystalConfiguration()
             {
-                SavePolicy = SavePolicy.Manual, // The timing of saving data is controlled by the application.
                 SaveFormat = SaveFormat.Utf8, // The format is utf8 text.
                 NumberOfFileHistories = 0, // No history file.
                 FileConfiguration = new LocalFileConfiguration("Local/SimpleExample/SimpleData.tinyhand"), // Specify the file name to save.